 Video of the story of the Byrne name

 Fiach McHugh O’Byrne fought against the English

-Fiach McHugh O’Byrne was leader of the O’Byrnes in the 16th century.
-He was based in the mountains in Glenmalure and successfully defended Co Wicklow against English.
+Fiach McHugh O’Byrne was the leader of the O’Byrnes in the 16th century.
+He was based in the mountains in Glenmalure and successfully defended Co Wicklow against the English.
 He also leant his support to the O’Neills of Tyrone.

 Famous Byrnes throughout history

 Miles Byrne was born in 1780.
 He had a remarkable career as a soldier.
 He came from Co Wexford and when he was 18 he fought with the United Irishmen in the battle of Vinegar Hill during the 1798 rebellion.

 He later went to France to enlist help for the rebels but ended up joining the Napoleonic army and spent 11 years fighting for them.
 He was a fine soldier and was made Chevalier of the Legion of Honour in 1813.